harveyt/moysetutoring/content/post/cathy.md

 weight: 50
 ---

-Cathy - with apologies to Walter Benjamin
+## with apologies to Walter Benjamin

 Wivelsfield, Burgess Hill, Hassocks.
 Cathy notes the the names of the stations as they go past.
 Wivelsfield.
 What's a Wivel?
 Is there a whole field of them?
 Or has the apostrophe been mislaid along the way and there is a field belonging to a Mr. Wivel on which the station was built?
 Perhaps